Q&A

 Sensitivity to chemicals in the water, perfumes, garden sprays, household sprays - find chemical free alternatives to use

-Frequent use of antibiotics for minor infections - childhood illnesses are a normal way of the body processing changes, a natural alternative is to go to bed, stay warm and getting plenty of rest
+Frequent use of antibiotics for minor infections - childhood illnesses are a normal way of the body processing changes, a natural alternative is to go to bed, stay warm and get plenty of rest

 Lack of exercise - movement helps stimulate the brain, so ensure that your child gets plenty of exercise

-Absorbing negative emotions of people around them - make their environment a happy one, so that they absorb the positive emotions
+Absorbing negative emotions of people around them - make their environment a happy one, so they absorb the positive emotions

 What is an Indigo Child?

-Nancy Ann Tappe, author of "Understanding your Life through Colour" first saw that the significant difference in these children was that their aura was the one colour, Indigo, which is quite different from children born in earlier generations.
+Nancy Ann Tappe, author of "Understanding your Life through Colour" first saw that the significant difference in these children was that their aura was one colour, Indigo, which is quite different from children born in earlier generations.

-The book The Indigo Children by Jan Tober and Lee Carroll explains in detail the changes in the children, who they are and what characteristics have been noted by professional people working with children.
+The book The Indigo Children by Jan Tober and Lee Carroll explains in detail the changes in children, who they are and what characteristics have been noted by professional people working with children.

-We have observed that the children appear to have a very strong connection to the universe, they often display amazing wisdom beyond their years, can often read your mind and are very knowing.
+We have observed that children appear to have a very strong connection to the universe, they often display amazing wisdom beyond their years, can often read your mind and are very knowing.
 They are frequently very bright and talented and yet struggle with basic reading and learning.

 Many of these children are being diagnosed/misdiagnosed as ADD and ADHD.